sanlor/Barkley2_Godot/README.md

 - [x] Add a room to inform the player of the game´s end ( r_wip )
 - [x] Setup the save system to work correctly
 - [x] General bugfixes

+# Stage 2 - FORGOTTEN.........FORSAKEN.........
+( Recreate the Egg Room ONLY.
+Lay the groundwork for the tutorial.
+Make a cinematic system and dynamic dialog boxes. )

+- [x] Migrate to Godot 4.3 ( Only the RC1 is available rn )

+> [!NOTE]
+> Discover what else need to be migrated.